What CRC Actually Reviews

 CLASSIFICATION MISMATCH DETECTION

-UNEVEN OUTCOME IDENTIFICATION
+UNEVEN PAYROLL OUTCOME IDENTIFICATION

 RULE APPLICATION VALIDATION